 The h-index is designed to measure the impact and productivity of a researcher.
-It identifies the highest number of papers from an individual’s publication list to have the same or a higher number of citations.
+It examines the total number of papers published by a researcher and the number of citations received by each paper.
+The h-index is calculated by the number of papers from an individual’s publication list to have at least the same number of citations.
 If a researcher has a h-index of 5 then they have at least 5 publications with 5 or more citations.

 It’s commonly accepted that the h-Index varies for different research disciplines, purely because of the different publishing patterns of the disciplines.